 Learn More About Ikat Weaving >

-Passion Lilie works directly with two producer groups in India, one in Bangalore and one in Tirupur, to complete apparel production.
-Once fabrics have been block printed or woven, they are sent to our production teams.
-All of our apparel production is done by fair trade certified organizations that provide opportunities to individuals from low-income communities.
-Each artisan partner is paid a fair and living wage, receives 24 days of sick leave and 11 days of paid holidays, assistance in obtaining health insurance, and financial advising.
+Passion Lilie works directly with an apparel production group in Tirupur, India.
+Once fabrics have been block printed or woven, they are sent to our production team.
+All of our apparel production is done by this fair trade certified organization. which provides opportunities to individuals from low-income communities.
+Each artisan is paid a fair and living wage, receives 24 days of sick leave and 11 days of paid holidays, assistance in obtaining health insurance, and financial advising.

 All of our products are manufactured with care for people and the planet.
-Our producer group partners are more than just manufacturing organizations, they are socially committed to the welfare of their employees, even providing interest-free loans to buy land and build their homes.
-Apart from community, our artisan partners love their current job, because every day they get to work on a different project.
+This apparel production partner is more than just a manufacturing organization, they are socially committed to the welfare of their employees, even providing interest-free loans to buy land and build their homes.
+Apart from community, the tailors love their job, because every day they get to work on a different project.
 They have learned how to assemble an article of clothing from beginning to end.
 Usually in the apparel industry tailors are forced to work long hours,- Saturdays and Sundays included,- with little time off.
 Their days are filled with the same repetitive task such as sewing shoulder seams for months on end on the same garment style.
 At our production unit this is not the case!
 If the tailors does choose to work overtime, they are paid double.
 And some tailors request overtime work, so they can save money and create wealth for their family.

-Rajasthan: The other half of Passion Lilie’s scarves are block printed in Jaipur by a fair trade organization that employs about 10 highly skilled block printers.
+Rajasthan: Many of Passion Lilie’s scarves are block printed in Jaipur by a fair trade organization that employs about 10 highly skilled block printers.
 These men receive an above average salary, paid sick and holiday leave, assistance in obtaining health insurance and loans if needed.

 The block printing studio where the scarves are printed was started by Abdul’s father in 1980 as a carpet business.
 Abdul took over the business in 1990 and began working with block printers.
 Abdul is a smart man who pays attention to industry trends while ensuring that his employees receive the best care possible.
 Katie works closely with Abdul in development of new designs.
 Abdul makes sure that his workers receive adequate time off for the many holidays and festivals in India and he even gives them a small bonus or gift during the main holidays.